zifeng175mo/dynamo/deploy/metrics/README.md

 1. Make sure Docker and Docker Compose are installed on your system

-2. Start the `components/metrics` application to begin monitoring for metric events from dynemo workers and aggregating them on a prometheus metrics endpoint: `http://localhost:9091/metrics`.
+2. Start the `components/metrics` application to begin monitoring for metric events from dynamo workers and aggregating them on a prometheus metrics endpoint: `http://localhost:9091/metrics`.

 3. Start worker(s) that publishes KV Cache metrics.